-Created for beginners, occasional birders and nature lovers, Bird Watching is a six part course which runs over six months.
-The course is comprised of six zoom conferences, six comprehensive ebooks, five engaging field assignments and six field trips which target building knowledge about birds and the environments they live in, field craft, bird calls, observation skills and bird identification.
+Created for beginners, occasional birders and nature lovers, Bird Watching is a four part course which runs over four months.
+The course is comprised of four zoom conferences, four comprehensive ebooks, three engaging field assignments and six field trips which target building knowledge about birds and the environments they live in, field craft, bird calls, observation skills and bird identification.

 This course will help you become a seasoned, confident birder, well equipped to walk into any bush or heath environment and find whole new dimensions of joy and wonder.